xinleihe/xinleihe.github.io/_pages/students.md

 author_profile: true
 ---

-I’m fortunate to work with the following brilliant students.
+I’m more than fortunate to work with the following brilliant students.

 ## Ph.D.
 Students